Revertigo/Particle-Filter2/README.md

 # Overview
 This project is an implementation of paritcle filter algorithm as part of Navigation Algorithms course.
-This time, the algorithm uses a real data in order to track and locate the moving target.
+This time, the algorithm uses a real data in order to track and locate the moving target (Robot).
 The data split into four categories:
-- Map data i.e. the (X,Y) location of the landmarks
+- Map data - the (X,Y) location of the landmarks
-- Control data i.e. velocity and yaw rate (rotation rate, angular velocity) of the moving target (Robot)
+- Control data - velocity and yaw rate (rotation rate, angular velocity) of the moving target
-- Ground Truth i.e. the actual location of the moving target
+- Ground Truth - the actual postion of the moving target in (X,Y)
 - Observations from landmarks